Multichannel television in Canada: Premium services

 "Pay television" services were launched in Canada in the early 1980s but were largely unsuccessful in their original form.
 Many shut down, and two (TSN and MuchMusic) converted to specialty services as that format became more successful.
-However, movie-oriented premium services, including English-language The Movie Network and French-language Super Écran (which are both divisions of Bell Media), have become very successful and very profitable, more so in recent years thanks to the shift towards digital television and the success of original series from sources such as HBO.
+However, movie-oriented premium services, including English-language Crave and French-language Super Écran (which are both divisions of Bell Media), have become very successful and very profitable, more so in recent years thanks to the shift towards digital television and the success of original series from sources such as HBO.

-The Movie Network, along with a secondary service known as Movie Central, were granted monopoly positions, with each having exclusivity in the eastern and western half of Canada respectively.
+Crave—then The Movie Network, along with a secondary service known as Movie Central, were granted monopoly positions, with each having exclusivity in the eastern and western half of Canada respectively.
 The two services were joined by Super Channel, a national premium service led by the original owners of Movie Central, in 2007.
 Movie Central was wound down in 2016, with The Movie Network replacing Movie Central nationwide.
 Many third-language or "ethnic" services are mostly treated as premium services by cable and satellite operators, and sold separately from mainstream packages.

 Family Channel was previously licensed as a pay service, and was commercial-free until November 1, 2016, but is typically treated as and currently bundled with other specialty channels by television providers.
 As part of its "Let's Talk TV" initiative, the CRTC proposed that the legal distinction between premium and specialty services be removed, and replaced by a single, unified category known as Discretionary services.
 DHX Media, owner of Family Channel, argued that with the ongoing deregulation of specialty services and the removal the genre protection rules, Family would be at a disadvantage in comparison to other specialty channels because of its inability to air traditional commercial advertising.
 These changes were officially approved by the CRTC on November 2, 2016.